PavelBashtrykov/RepEnTools/README.md

 source ~/.bashrc
 ```

-- Run a script to install required tools (uses `conda` for package and environment management)
+- Run a script to install required tools (uses `miniconda3` for package and environment management)

 ```
 installation